strongdm/accessbot/README.md

 AccessBot is a chatbot that manages access to strongDM (SDM) resources through temporary grants.
 Some main features are:
-you can have a manual approval flow and an automated one for specific resources (or all of them if you want);
+you can have a manual approval flow, that requires at least one admin user to evaluate the requests, and an automated one for specific resources (or all of them if you want);
 you can configure specific approvers for specific resources;
-you can configure what resources can be requested, or hide specific ones; the users can specify the duration of the temporary grants and even the reason behind it.
+you can configure what resources can be requested, or hide specific ones; the users can specify a custom duration for a temporary grant and even the reason behind it.
 The resources can also be accessed by role grants, which means that the user can request access to a role, and they will have temporary access to all resources from that role.

 AccessBot can be installed on Slack or MS Teams.